WordPerfect for DOS Updated | Site Map | Search | Troubleshooting Guide | Feedback | Voluntary Contributions | FAQ

 If I ask you to "print to a file" and send me the "printfile," here is how to do it.

-To print to a file in Windows applications, check the "Print to file" box in the Windows Print dialog; select a filename and a location where you can find the file after it is created.
+To print to a file in Windows applications, in the Print dialog, add a checkmark to the "Print to file" box; select a filename and a location where you can find the file after it is created.
+Attach the file to your e-mail message.